TheArctesian/shading-test-using-opengl/readme.md

 Testing 3d js using three js and messing with shading run the following command
+    - npm install -g npm (for first time npm users)
     - npm run dev
+*vite already in json*

-to run on local host
+should run on local host 3000 or som

-Also using vim for the first time
+Also using vim for the first time to write the readme, but not brave enough to port it to vs code